 This post, the first in a series, focuses on the key authentication events that financial services organizations should monitor to defend against account takeovers.
 We’ll also illustrate how utilizing a threshold-based approach enables organizations to identify irregular request patterns to spot fraudulent authentication and account activity.
-Future blog entries will look at use cases specific to other verticals, including e-commerce and travel and hospitality.
+Future blog entries will look at use cases specific to other verticals, including retail, e-commerce and healthcare.

 Instrument Normal Account Actions

 To stop account takeovers, you need visibility into where they start: at the point of account creation and login.
 Visibility requires monitoring the success and failure rates for specific event types:

 Identifying malicious activity requires your organization to define an expected baseline level of activity for each of these key events over a defined timeframe: you know your business best and the patterns of your customers’ actions.
 For example, you would expect an increase in account creation if your financial institution ran a promotion waiving new account fees.
 During non-promotional periods, you would expect to see a different account creation volume.